 Trivial as all of this undoubtedly was, it had its own significance.
 The final absorption of Gerry Adams into the soporific world of celebrity journalism marked the astonishing success of his political strategy.
 Until quite recently, Adams was an international pariah.
 He was not allowed to enter the United States until President Clinton granted him a special visa against the advice of the State Department in January 1994.
 Only in the same month did the Irish government lift an order banning all interviews with him or members of his party from radio and television.
 In the UK, his voice could not be broadcast, so interviews with him had to be dubbed by an actor speaking his words.

 Adams was reviled because he was regarded by the Irish, British, and US governments as a terrorist.
 Though he operated in public as the leader of a legal political party, Sinn Fein, and had never been convicted of a terrorist crime, no serious observer of the Northern Ireland conflict questioned his private status as a senior figure within the clandestine Irish Republican Army.
 That status had been confirmed as early as July 1972, when Adams was just twenty-three years old.
 The British government arranged talks with the IRA leadership in London.
-One of the IRA’s conditions for agreeing to take part was that Adams be released from custody to join its negotiating team.
-Recently Dolours Price, who was convicted of involvement in the planting of …
+One of the IRA’s conditions for agreeing to take part was that Adams be released from custody to join its negotiating team.1 In January 1973, the US embassy in Dublin reported to Washington that the IRA was led by a “Troika,” namely Daithi O Conaill, Joe Cahill, and Gerry Adams, “who is still…

 This article is available to online subscribers only.